tapaswenipathak/Internship/README.md

 # Batches

 The initial interns round having interns per internship type will work from Sunday w/ me.
 Please keep the calendars open on Sunday AoE for timeline setting.
+Intern per round will get lesser stipend extra span than who join early, so applicants should focus on completing any 9 tasks asap.

 # Open Source Internship
 ----------------------